wenchao23/CityData/README.md

 # Demo

-The figure shows the buildings in CBD which heights are larger than 30m.
+The figure shows buildings,  which heights are larger than 30m, in the CBD
 ![](/Figure/demo.png)